-This blog is all about my life experiences as a passionate artist, classically trained musician, Mother of 3 young adult daughters, and why I am a mental health advocate.
+This blog is all about my life experiences as a passionate artist, classically trained musician, jewelry designer, Mother of 3 young adult daughters, and why I am a mental health advocate.

 I have been married to my husband since 1988.
 He is a mental illness survivor after being diagnosed with bipolar and ocd illnesses in 1987.
 Together, we have climbed more mountains than I would have ever thought possible.
 And we are thrivers.
 We believe life is about taking risk, following your dreams and doing the impossible.
 This blog is all about our experiences, work and advocacy and I hope it will inspire you to thrive!
 As we have journeyed together, we have learned about how closely our passions as mental health advocates matches our creativity and artistry.

 I became a fan of recycling and repurposing, way before it was cool and popular.
 I did it when my life was really difficult and I had no choice but to recycle.
 I came from a family that recycled, because it made common economical sense to them.

 We can see a clear link between re-imagining a piece of furniture with re-purposing our lives as advocates.
 Both involve recycling!
 We make our living as jewelry artists.
 Our recycled guitar string jewelry business was the creative vision of my husband.
 We are both musicians and this idea was pure inspiration.
 It shows the world that people with mental illness can still offer a lot to our society through their stories and creative passions.